jopadan/swars/README.md

 sudo apt install libogg-dev:i386 sudo apt install libwildmidi-dev:i386
 ```

+Be warned - your package manager may assume you want to replace the architecture
+if you did not explicitly added it.
+If the information on screen suggests
+that the installation would remove a group of currently installed packages,
+do not proceed with the changes and find another way.

 Now as our host is ready, we can start working on the actual `syndwarsfx` sources.
 Go to that folder, and generate build scripts from templates using autotools: